Skip to main content

 }

-• Each result includes either a result field with the transaction signature or an error field with error details.
+In this example, the response includes either a result field with the transaction signature or an error field with error details.